lcreedo1/HCI_A1_Fall2021/index.md

 For my redesign, I considered two primary interfaces of LinkedIn to visit: the 'homepage' of the 'Jobs' tab, and the search results when searching for jobs.

 ![LinkedIn Jobs tab](/docs/assets/images/jobsPage.png)

 ![LinkedIn Job search results](/docs/assets/images/jobSearch.png)

+Key features I aimed to capture in my prototype were:
+* Homepage
+ * Highlighting frequently used features and making them more centric in the design
+ * Minimzing extranneous or infrequently used features
+ * Adding better resume functionality
+ * Making job information relevant to the user immediately obvious
+* Job search
+ * Expanding filter options
+ * Incorporating resume matching
+ * Displaying saved jobs